The 4 phases of the menstrual cycle and moods | luna

 Periods & hormones

-• The menstrual cycle has four phases: menstruation, follicular, ovulation, and luteal, each bringing hormonal changes that affect mood, energy, and the body
+The menstrual cycle has four phases: menstruation (your teen’s period), the follicular phase, ovulation, and the luteal phase.
+Each phase involves hormonal changes that affect your teen’s mood, energy, and body.

 Rated 4.8